 Lake Austin History

 With a 21, 000 acre-feet reservoir, Lake Austin is among the six projects managed by the Lower Colorado River Authority.
 The lake proudly holds an 1830 acres surface area and an uncontrolled spillway elevation of 492.8 feet above the sea level.
 This is referred to the electrical generation and turbine discharge from upstream of Mansfield Dam.
 Tom Miller dam has two 6,750 kilowatts generators.
-As you can Lake Austin, real estate is a home full of rich history and scenic beauty.
+As you can see Lake Austin is full of rich history and scenic beauty.